Most strata property owners are not aware of their rights and obligations. If you happen to be one of them, here is the information you’ll need.

 The strata owner can be any of the following:

-- A person who is eligible to receive rental from the unit, whether as an agent, trustee, or receiver.
+- A person who is eligible to receive rental from the unit, whether as a real estate agent, trustee, or receiver

 However, unlike individual titles where the purchaser is the sole owner, the land under strata titles belongs to the owners or developers of the property.
 They are essentially separate individual titles issued to units of houses, apartments, or offices within a development that shares common facilities.
 This includes gated & guarded communities, security, car parks and facilities governed by a common owner.